quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 has an `Ignore CE` value of `true` (0x01), receipt of a CE marked packet SHOULD NOT cause an endpoint to send an immediate acknowledgement.
 The endpoint still sends an immediate acknowledgement if it would have for a non CE marked packet.
-If an immediate acknowledgement is not send, the CE marks are reported in the next acknowledgement.
+If an immediate acknowledgement is not sent, the CE marks are reported in the next acknowledgement.

 The Ignore-CE bit SHOULD NOT be set if the sender sets ECT(1) in its outgoing